hexagonforce/thesis-sdn-qos/README.md

 - Start the VLC VOD servers by running appropriate bash commands
 - Start the ifstat command with `measure/run-ipstat.sh
 - Make the requests.
 For each client, make 1 HTTP request and 1 VLC request.
-    - run the ab_tests within mininet
+    - run the ab_tests
-    -
+    - and the
 - Run the tests for 5 minutes.
 - Stop the HTTP clients.
 - Stop the VLC clients.